danterolle/danterolle.github.io/_posts/2023-09-25-htb-keeper-english.md

 sudo apt install keepassxc
 ```

-I try ``as it is'' and it doesn't work; I try lowercase initial letters and it goes instead!
+I try "as it is" and it doesn't work; I try lowercase initial letters and it worked!

 ![KeePassXC](/assets/img/writeups/keeper/keepassxc.png)